-The purpose of this report is to document issues and challenges in managing reliable and timesensitive connectivity in the Flexible Factory, in which various equipment is attached to the wired network via wireless connections.
-The report includes technical analyses of the identified features and functions in wired and wireless IEEE 802 technologies for managing requirements in E2E network connectivity.
-The results of the analysis lead to recommendations for enhancements of IEEE 802 standards supporting the integration of wired and wireless factory networks.
+- 20 The purpose of this report is to document issues and challenges in managing reliable and time- - 21 sensitive connectivity in the Flexible Factory, in which various equipment, sensors and actuators are - 22 attached to the wired network via wireless connections in which various equipment is attached to - 23 the wired network via wireless connections.
+The report includes technical analyses of the identified - 24 features and functions in wired and wireless IEEE 802 technologies for managing requirements in - 25 end-to-end (E2E) network connectivity.
+The results of the analysis lead to recommendations for - 26 enhancements of IEEE 802 standards supporting the integration of wired and wireless factory - 27 networks.

-Factory Overview and Communication Network environment
+28 Factory Overview and Communication Network environment

-35 Factory communication network environment
+29 Factory communication network environment

-Trends to connect devices such as sensors and cameras to factory networks are accelerated by a strong demand for improving productivity under the constraints of pressure for cost reduction.
-Connection of information on production processes and supply chain management within a factory and across factories has become increasingly important.
-It is also important to consider
+- 30 Trends to connect devices such as sensors and cameras to factory networks are accelerated by a - 31 strong demand for improving productivity under the constraints of pressure for cost reduction. - 32 Connection of information on production processes and supply chain management within a factory - and across factories has become increasingly important.
+It is also important to consider future needs - 34 of new technologies and network deployments, in spite of the typical long lifetime of any deployed - 35 technology in the factory floor.
+Communication networks in factories will undoubtedly change in - 36 the next decade by incorporating more and more wireless connectivities enabling - 37 flexibilityflexibility in the factories.